ajstensland/flask-tutorial/1. Flask Hello World/README.md

 app = Flask(__name__)
 ```

-These two lines will a) import the Flask class, which handles most of the behavior of the application, and b) creates a globally-accessible instance of the Flask class. (*Note:* Don't worry about the `__name__` bit -- it's a bit of Python heresy).
+These two lines will:
+1. Import the Flask class, which handles most of the behavior of the application
+2. Create a globally-accessible instance of the Flask class.

+(*Note:* Don't worry about the `__name__` bit -- it's a bit of Python heresy).

 Now, we're going to tell Flask what to do when a user sends a request for our "home" (i.e. `www.url.com/`) directory.
 To do this, we're going to need to use some *very* weird Python features you don't normally see: